South Shields 365 is a regeneration programme, which will create a sustainable future for South Shields Town Centre.

 It will help us achieve our aim of being the North East of England's premier coastal resort 365 days a year.

-- Construction is on going with the improvements around the public realm on the Market Place.
-(Phase 1)
+Improvements around the public realm on the Market Place are complete (Phase 1)

-- A new integrated Transport Interchange (bus and Metro station) in partnership with Nexus is proposed off Keppel Street and part of the land at Fowler Street West.
-(Phase 2)
+A new integrated Transport Interchange (bus and Metro station) in partnership with Nexus opened on Keppel Street in August 2019 (Phase 2)

 Why build more shops?
 King Street is struggling?